PANGAEA® Framework for Metadata Portals

 panFMP is maintained at SourceForge.net and uses services supplied by them for tracking bugs, managing source code (SVN), and mailing lists.
 Please visit our documentation page for details about installing and using panFMP!

-panFMP version 1.0.0 was released on 2009-11-23.
+panFMP version 1.1.0 was released on 2014-04-23.
 You can download the artifacts on the SourceForge.net download page.
+This version is the last version including the full search server based on Lucene 3.6.
 If you want to test the latest developments, daily development snapshots are available directly from this homepage.
+The new version is using Elasticsearch to power the search engine, while panFMP will only provide harvester and mapping of the XML documents.